William Hockey

-William Hockey (born 1989) is an American engineer and entrepreneur from San Luis Obispo, California.
-He is best known for having co-founded financial services company Plaid which he started with co-founder Zachary Perret.
+William Hockey (born 1989) is an American engineer and entrepreneur.
+He is best known for having started Column N.A. and co-founding and running financial services company Plaid.

 Biography

 Hockey was born in San Luis Obispo, California.
-He attended the Thacher School and Emory University where he majored in computer science and ISOM.
+He attended Emory University where he majored in computer science and economics.
 He spent a summer interning at Bain & Co. where he met his future co-founder Zachary Perret.

 When he was 21, Hockey founded Plaid with Perret in New York City, initially focusing on consumer financial services.
-They moved into financial infrastructure after being frustrated with the difficulty of building in financial services.
+They moved into financial market infrastructure after being frustrated with the difficulty of building in financial services.
 After a year they moved to San Francisco after raising seed money from Spark Capital, NEA and Google Ventures.
 Plaid subsequently raised over $300 million additional investors including Goldman Sachs, Mary Meeker at KPCB, American Express, Visa and Mastercard.